mireu-san/react-cart-system/README.md

 - Tech note (AWS): What domain name prefix do you want to use? : googlesignin

 - Note: while 'amplify push' is ongoing process, NEVER interrupt it.
 Be patient and leave it for 10-15minutes.
 It really takes some time.

+- npm install --save react-skylight --legacy-peer-deps // this is for modal component